StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 * [TTPs](../cases/cases-description/ttps.md): The methods and strategies used by attackers, based on the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base.

+## Visibility

+By default, cases created through the interface are visible to all users.
+You can create cases with restricted access using the API.

+You can change the visibility of cases to restrict access to sensitive cases.

 ## Next steps

 * [Find a Case](../cases/search-for-cases/find-a-case.md)